parabrahma/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
-Analyze data with Python - some example projects
-Some data anaysis with Python and Jupytor Notebook
+Analyze data with Python - This consists some example projects that analyze data using Python 3 and Jupytor Notebook.